nata-kab/nata-kab/README.md

 and get all the parts to fit together.
 I'm always really excited to see the final result of my work.

-I’m currently working on my JS, React skills and testing in Jest. 📚
+I’m currently working on my JS, TS, React skills and testing in Jest. 📚

 ## 🎲 YourTurn board game helper
 I collaborated on the creation of a  mobile application.